-This is commonly associated with repetitive microtrauma from excessive gripping or wrist extension, radial deviation, and forearm supination.
+Tennis elbow is commonly associated with repetitive microtrauma.
+As mentioned above, this may be from a result of excessive gripping, wrist extension, radial deviation, and forearm supination.
 The extensor carpi radialis brevis (ECRB) is the most frequently affected muscle.

 Although it was originally thought to be an inflammatory condition, histopathological studies have shown that there is an absence of inflammatory cells, and it is thought to be more due to a tendinosis, which is a degenerative process.
-Repeated strain on the tendon causes collagen deposition, and proliferation of fibrous tissue which become vulnerable to repetitive forces, which results in further tears.
+Repeated strain on the tendon causes collagen deposition and proliferation of fibrous tissue which become vulnerable to repetitive forces and then results in further tears.

-In most cases, it is not necessary to have any other investigation other than a physical examination.
-Together with thorough history taking, some specific tests that we use include: Cozen’s test and the Mill’s test.
+In most cases, tennis elbow can be diagnosed during a physical examination.
+This involves history taking, palpation and some specific tests such as the Cozen’s test and the Mill’s test.

-Ultrasound is an efficient, noninvasive, and relatively cost-effective imaging method to confirm the diagnosis if needed.
+Ultrasound is an efficient, non-invasive, and relatively cost-effective imaging method that can also be used to confirm the diagnosis if needed.

 In most cases, tennis elbow is treated conservatively and can often take several months to treat due to the chronic nature of the condition.
 There are several ways to treat tennis elbow including task modification, splinting and counterforce braces, hand therapy, cortisone injection, strengthening and in some cases, surgery.